 - When wood is burned slowly, it produces tar and other organic vapors, which combine with expelled moisture to form creosote.
 The creosote vapors condense in the relatively cool chimney flue of a slow-burning fire.
 As a result, creosote residue accumulates on the flue lining.
 When ignited, this creosote makes an extremely hot fire. - Remove all ash from the firebox and extinguish all hot embers before disposal.
-Allow the fireplace to cool completely. - Remove baffle and ceramic blanket from fireplace before cleaning chimney (refer to Section 5.C.3 Baffle Removal and Installation). - · Close the door tightly. - Remove the top of the termination cap as shown in Figure 4.1 to clean the cap and chimney. - The creosote or soot should be removed from the chimney with a brush specifically designed for the size of chimney in use. - · Reinstall termination cap. - Clean out fallen debris from the firebox.
+Allow the fireplace to cool completely. - Remove the top of the termination cap as shown in Figure 4.1 to clean the cap and chimney. - The creosote or soot should be removed from the chimney with a brush specifically designed for the size of chimney in use. - Reinstall termination cap. - · Clean out fallen debris from the firebox.